Hi-Res 3D · AR-Ready

 Upload to Byrst

-Once your photo session is complete, upload your images to the Byrst platform for 3D processing.
-Before uploading, review your photo set and remove any obviously blurry, overexposed, or duplicate frames.
-Do not crop or resize - the algorithm needs full-resolution originals with consistent framing.
+When your photo session is done, upload your images to the Byrst platform for 3D processing.
+Before you upload, go through your photos and remove any that are blurry, overexposed, or duplicates.
+Do not crop or resize your photos.
+The software needs the full-resolution originals with the same framing in every shot.

 See the upload process below

-Three orbits at different elevations ensure the algorithm captures your object's geometry from every angle - top, sides, and bottom.
+Shooting four passes at different heights makes sure the software captures your object's shape from every angle: the top, the sides, and the bottom.

 Three Capture Orbits